All currency on this page is in Canadian dollars.

-The offer letter will come from the Graduate and Postdoctoral Studies Office (GPS) of SFU and may state conditions for entry into the program, which will need to be fulfilled before coming to SFU and before any payments can be made.
+The offer letter will come from the Graduate Studies Office (GS) of SFU and may state conditions for entry into the program, which will need to be fulfilled before coming to SFU and before any payments can be made.
 Typical conditions are receipt of a formal transcript and evidence of a satisfactory standard in English.
-Students are encouraged to familiarise themselves with SFU's admission requirements through the Graduate and Postdoctoral Studies website, where country specific information may be found.
+Students are encouraged to familiarise themselves with SFU's admission requirements through the Graduate Studies website, where country specific information may be found.

 Regardless of the sources of funding, the offer letter will specify the guaranteed funding amount and specifies the period during which it applies.
 Funding is subject to satisfactory degree progress and TA performance.

 Information about bursaries, which are awarded to those in financial need, can be found on the Graduate Students - Bursaries page.
 Bursaries are not a source of funding for new students.

 Students who are not Canadian citizens and who require financial assistance to attend SFU must ensure that they have a funding package and an offer of admission (letter) before arrival in Canada.
 Many scholarships (for instance, NSERC) are limited to Canadian citizens or Permanent Residents.

 Supervisor Faculty in MSE provide Research Assistantship funding, which forms part of the minimum annual stipend to the student.
 This funding comes from research project funding and the student may be part of a team.
 The student will be expected to perform research in line with the supervisor’s requirements and meet the deadlines and deliverables of the funding source.

 Teaching Assistantships (TA)